Bacterial vaginosis: Gram stain

 Gardnerella vaginalis is the main culprit in BV.
 Gardnerella vaginalis is a short, Gram-variable rod (coccobacillus).
-Hence, the presence of clue cells and gram variable coccobacilli are indicative or diagnostic of bacterial vaginosis.
+Hence, the presence of clue cells and gram variable coccobacilli is indicative or diagnostic of bacterial vaginosis.

 Nugent score

 The Nugent score is now rarely used by physicians due to the time it takes to read the slides and requires the use of a trained microscopist.
-A score of 0-10 is generated from combining three other scores.
+A score of 0–10 is generated from combining three other scores.
 The scores are as follows: